bahmangm/Data-Cleaning-Portfolio-Project-Queries-in-MySQL/README.md

 - Schema modification and column splitting.
 - Data formatting and updates.
 - Duplicate record identification and removal.
+- Handling missing values with appropriate imputation methods such as using constants, mode values, or class-specific modes.
 - Analysis and reporting on property data.

 These scripts are designed to streamline data handling, enhance data quality, and support efficient database operations.